GenesisFan64/NikonaMD/README.md

 ## NOTES

 * All the user code goes to `/game`, DO NOT MODIFY `/system` as it will get updated with the latest changes and fixes
 * To keep compatibilty to all systems CODE and DATA are separated: game code is stored as "screen modes" (ex.
-Title, Level...) and the DATA is stored as "banks" and loaded manually depending of the system, this is for SCD, 32X and CD32X.
+Title, Level...) and the DATA is stored as "banks" and loaded manually depending of the system (Picking a ROM location or loading data from Disc)

 ## CURRENT ISSUES

-* This is NOT finished at all and no documentation.
+* No documentation as I keep changing things.
 * (SCD) Stamps support is unstable/unfinished
 * (32X) 2D-mode might break on hardware if placing too many Super-Sprites